Is it unsafe to drink from plastic water bottles, particularly those which have been frozen or left in a hot car?

 “People should be more concerned about the quality of the water they are drinking rather than the container it’s coming from,” Halden noted.

 BPA (Bisphenol A) is an industrial chemical found in hard plastic bottles (such as baby bottles) and food packaging.
-A current assessment by the FDA shows that BPA “is safe at the very low levels that occur in some foods.”
+A current assessment by the FDA shows that BPA “is safe at the current levels occurring in foods.”
 Some studies suggest, however, that BPA may effect fetuses and young children.
-This has led to a ban on BPA in baby bottles and sippy cups in many countries – including the US in July 2012.
+This has led to a ban on BPA in baby bottles and sippy cups in many countries – including the US – in July 2012.

 Is BPA found in plastic water bottles?